makersacademy/rps-challenge/README.md

 * I have opted for having the game all take place on a single page, rather than taking the user to a results page.
 * For storing the player move, I initially used independent get requests that then put the move into the model logic and redirect to the play page with the result.  i had intended to use a post request and store the move as a parameter, but I couldn't figure out how to.
 Ultimately I realised I could just type the parameter into the form action manually!
 * My chief problem is that rubocop doesn't like my logic for getting the result of the game as it thinks it's over complicated.
 I changed it from a case..when formula to its current form but this didn't make rubocop any happier.
 I can't think of any other way to do it!
+* The first player to 10 wins, and the player has the option to start again. if they win, they get $100,000...maybe

 Instructions
 -------